swatiarora11/QuizApp/README.md

 7. Add below columns under UserQuizData list:

 #### Step 3: Create Incentive admins group
-Please ignore this step from 1-7 if you already have a team of admins(who have privilege to manage and share incentive & rewards) and continue with #8.
+Please ignore steps #1-#7 if you already have a team of admins(who have privilege to manage and share incentive & rewards) and continue with step# 8.
 1. Open Teams desktop app or open https://teams.microsoft.com/go#
 2. Click on the Teams tab in the left menu bar
 3. Click on Join or create team > click Create team button